Hugo-farroba/custom-postgres18-beta/README.md

-# Postgres 18 Beta Dockerfile
+# Postgres 18 Beta + PG Vector Dockerfile

-Builds the Postgres 18 beta with PG Vector from source so that it can be tested using docker.
+Builds a Postgres 18 beta with PG Vector from source so that it can be tested using docker.

 To use, clone this repo locally, open a terminal in the repo directory and run `docker compose up -d --build`.